Holly Springs, North Carolina: 19th century

 By 1800, the crossroads had spawned a village, including a general store built by Richard Jones, a Baptist church, and a Masonic lodge.
-These were soon followed by a sawmill and cotton gin.
+In 1805, the Baptist minister Needham Norris built his house on land granted to his father, a Revolutionary War veteran.
+These buildings were soon followed by a sawmill and cotton gin.
 Archibald Leslie, a Scottish tailor, arrived in the community around 1817, opened a tailoring business and a store, and soon began construction of a house near the springs.
 This 38-room mansion, now known as the Leslie-Alford-Mims House, is located off Avent Ferry Road near Town Hall.
 Holly Springs Baptist Church, established in 1822, was the town's first successful church.
 The Masonic Lodge #115 was formed in 1847, and in 1854 a two-story lodge building was erected.
 This building also served as one of the town's first schools.
-Holly Springs Academy opened its doors in 1854 to prepare young men for admission to Wake Forest College.
-Two years later, the first floor of the lodge was used as a school for local girls.
+Holly Springs Academy opened its doors in 1854 to prepare young men for admission to Wake Forest College.Two years later, the first floor of the lodge was used as a school for local girls.
 The lodge was honored with a historical-site plaque in the fall of 2006.

 During the Civil War, North Carolina seceded from the Union.
 Captain Oscar R. Rand recruited willing men of all ages to join Governor Zebulon Baird Vance's 26th Infantry Regiment in the Confederate States Army.
 On a single day at the Battle of Gettysburg, during the assault known as Pickett's Charge, 13 of the 14 commanding officers died.
 Only 81 soldiers, out of a unit of 880, survived.
 With the men of the town gone, both schools in Holly Springs closed, and Holly Springs became a virtual ghost town.
 When the Union Army retreated northward, Holly Springs lay in its path.
 Bands of marauding robbers known as "bummers" raided the area farms and homesteads, taking food, supplies, silver, clothes, and anything of value.